To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 Too much television can have a negative affect on your child's brain development.
 This is especially true when your child is learning to talk and play with others.

 The American Academy of Pediatrics does not recommend television, video or screen time for children age 2 or younger.
-The Academy recommends no more than one or two hours a day of educational, nonviolent programs for older children.

 What your baby needs